Quantum Error Correction for Beginners: Fault-tolerant quantum error correction and the threshold theorem

-Eq. \ref{eq:threshold} implies that for a finite {\em physical} error rate, $p$, per qubit, per time step, the failure rate of the $k$th-level encoded qubit can be made arbitrarily small by simply increasing $k$, dependent on $cp < 1$.
+Eq. (\ref{eq:threshold}) implies that for a finite {\em physical} error rate, $p$, per qubit, per time step, the failure rate of a level-$g$ encoded qubit can be made arbitrarily small if $cp < 1$.
 This inequality defines the threshold.
-The physical error rate experienced by each qubit per time step must be $p_{th} < 1/c$ to ensure that multiple levels of error correction reduce the failure rate of logical components.
+The physical error rate experienced by each qubit per time step must be $p_{th} < 1/c$ to ensure that multiple levels of concatenated error correction reduces the failure rate of logical components.

-Hence, provided sufficient resources are available, an arbitrarily large quantum circuit can be successfully implemented, to arbitrary accuracy, once the physical error rate is below threshold.
+Hence, provided sufficient resources are available, an arbitrarily large quantum circuit can be successfully implemented to arbitrary accuracy, once the physical error rate is below threshold.
 The calculation of thresholds is therefore an extremely important aspect to quantum architecture design.
-Initial estimates at the threshold, which gave $p_{th} \approx 10^{-4}$~\cite{K97,AB97,G97+} did not sufficiently model physical systems in an accurate way.
+Initial estimates at the threshold, which gave $p_{th} \approx 10^{-4}-10^{-6}$~\cite{K97,AB97,G97+}, did not sufficiently model the physical architectures.
 Recent results~\cite{SFH07,SDT07,SBFRYSGF06,MCTBCCC04,BSO05} have been estimated for more realistic quantum processor architectures, showing significant differences in threshold when architectural considerations are taken into account.
+Many of these estimates are summarised in Table. \ref{tab:threshold} with a brief description of the constraints considered by the model.
+We order the entries by the level of detail presented in each of the papers with regards to physical implementation of fault-tolerant error correction protocols on realistic quantum architectures.